Costumes

 A costume can have any combinations of these layers.
 Any layers not a part of this list will not appear on Isaac.

-will be rendered.
+If two costumes that occupy the same layer are added onto Isaac, only the one with the highest priority will be rendered.
 If two costumes of equal priority occupy the same layer, then only the one that was added most recently will render.
-Priorities are defined in the costumes2.xml
+Priorities are defined in the costumes2.xml file.

 If a costume with more than one layer has one of its layers conflicting with another costume and is of the lower priority, the other layers will still be rendered, allowing for a unique mismatch of different sprites on multiple layers.